About Me

 From there it all started, I slowly started purchasing tools I would need and could afford, working off of a tool bench I would wheel in and out of my dads garage.
 I started making some cutting boards for myself, family and friends as gifts.
 My break came when my Uncle realized my potential, he took me to see my great Uncle's amazing wood shop in Honeoye, NY, and then then provided me an opportunity to build my own wood shop.
 It was a barn and three car garage on one of his properties that were completely empty, but a blank space for me to work with.
 Since then I have insulated, ran a whole network of dust collection piping and have laid out all of my equipment so I could be organized and efficient.
 I am now able to work year-round in my wood shop and I can't thank all my family and friends enough for helping me out and making this passion into something more.

-"How did you learn how to do all of this?" - Short answer, I taught myself woodworking, I have never learned from any family members or apprenticed with anyone.
+Short answer, I taught myself woodworking, I have never learned from any family members or apprenticed with anyone.
 I have always been able to learn technical skills like this very quickly, especially skills or trades that require a great deal of attention to detail and patience.
 In the Marine Corps we had a saying when you didn't know how to do something, "Figure it the f-ck out," and thats what I did.
 Occasionally I will pick up some old woodworking books I bought and read through them.
 But usually you can find me sitting at my coffee table with scribbled papers scattered everywhere as I draw out designs and break down how things are made till it makes sense to me.